 The work Rep. Garland has performed on behalf of medical professionals in Ohio gains its foundation from years of service in the Washington, D.C. area.
 After working as a legislative assistant for Texas Congressman Jack Hightower (focusing on issues including health care, education, small business and civil service), she advocated on behalf of the American Optometric Association and the American Physical Therapy Association to secure better access to health care for patients across the country.
 Throughout her career, Rep. Garland has championed direct access to health care and fought successfully against eliminating physical therapy coverage for patients recovering from injuries or wounds.
 She has spearheaded efforts to help seniors and small businesses, and she is an expert on a health-care system in need of her knowledge to realize significant improvements.

 Her other legislative interests include heath-care coverage, fixing the education system and bringing green jobs and technology to Ohio and Franklin County.
-She serves on the following House committees:
+She served on the following House committees:

 -Health Access and Affordability (vice chair),